matthiasprobst/h5RDMtoolbox/docs/glossary/index.rst

         title, description, type of data, but not for the content of the data (see database).

     database
-        A database hosts data and allows to query the content of the data.
-Examples for databases in the context ofHDF5 is mongoDB.
+        A database hosts data and allows querying of the data content.
+Examples for databases in the context of HDF5 is MongoDB.
+Databases allow complex queries that would be slow or impossible on the raw HDF5 files.